 - Creates a pollinator-friendly and beautiful garden: The visual benefits are nearly enough to make anyone want to companion plant.
 Bringing all these plants together creates a beautiful ecosystem in your garden where just 1 or 2 plants in a garden bed or grouped doesn’t offer as much chance for a variety of colors and textures in a bed.
 Companion planting creates a very natural world to benefit our visual eye and the pollinator’s interest.

 - You can plant more in a smaller area: Since companion planting involves mixing many plants together, you can disregard some of the plant spacing rules on seed packets.
 You still have to consider the size the plant will be in maturity, but you can plant more plants in a bed.
 Meaning if a seed packet says you can plant 2 tomatoes within 24-28 inches of each other it isn’t just referencing size but also nutrient draw on the soil.
 So take the size but not the spacing into consideration.
 You can plant things more intensely because of this because the plants benefit one another.
-Think of it more like a forest.
+Think of it more like a forest, you should visit the site of a professional pest company.

 How Close Do Companion Plants for Tomatoes Need to Be?